 From the MD Trader context menu, select Paste Link From Excel.

-The laser line appears in the price ladder proportionally within the price level associated withe the value in the spreadsheet cell.
-If the spreadsheet cell has a custom background color, the color of the laser line matches that color.
+A red laser line appears in the price ladder proportionally within the price level associated with the value in the spreadsheet cell.

 To verify the value is linked correctly, change the value in the linked cell in the spreadsheet, in this case to 2035.6.
 The laser line automatically moves the to the new location in the price ladder.